graphcore/poptorch/docs/user_guide/overview.rst

 :py:class:`~poptorch.Block` collect the
 layers of a model into a :py:class:`~poptorch.Stage`.
 You can combine multiple stages into a :py:class:`~poptorch.Phase`.
-Multiple phases form a parallel execution strategy.
+Multiple phases form an execution strategy.

 poptorch.Stage
 """"""""""""""